KSHS-Robotics-Club/Shared-Dotfiles/nvim/README.md

 - file marks
 - syntax highlighting
 - code autocomplete
+- colourscheme

+## Colourscheme
+This config uses Catppuccin just like the TMUX config does with the same available flavours of mocha, frappe, latte and macchiato.
+They can be changed in the setup function for Catppuccin found in the init.lua file.
+By default mocha is used just like TMUX.

 ## Mark Files
 A concept probably unfamiliar to you is mark files.
 This [video](https://www.youtube.com/watch?v=Qnos8aApa9g&ab_channel=ThePrimeagen) and the [repository's readme](https://github.com/ThePrimeagen/harpoon) explains in more depth but essentially they are a file you bookmark to jump to quickly.